-There are a number of door mounted racks including those by Fiamma but also a VW original which is worth considering as they can be upgraded with the Hess rail set which enables other items to be mounted on the bike rack including spare wheel, jerry can, storage and more per the image below image from t5-t6 Upgrades UK.
+There are a number of door mounted racks including a VW original which is expensive and other copies.
+The VW version is worth considering as they can be upgraded with the Hess rail set which enables other items to be mounted on the bike rack including spare wheel, jerry can, storage and other bits and pieces see image at page for carrying a second spare wheel.

 If you are going to add a rear door rack it is also recommended that you add higher specification gas struts.

 Option 2 – tow ball or tow hitch mounted bike rack

 The nature of the tailgate (as opposed to barn style) door on the Transporter means you need a rack that folds down so you can open the door with bike on the back.
 There are a number of tow ball mounted racks by brands such as Fiamma, Thule with the Atera make highly regarded.

 To prepare for my bike rack I arranged to have a towbar installed at the VW dealer.
 It was a much bigger job that expected as they had to move a lot of the camper infrastructure to access the electrical system required to support the towbar.
 In fact a whole day was insufficient and they ended up keeping the vehicle over a weekend to finish the job on the Monday.

 I was expecting them to install a Westfalia style towbar but instead they installed a VW branded 2 inch hitch style towbar installed which gave me more options for the bike rack.

 The best available appears to be a Rockymounts Backstage which allows the bikes to be moved completely away from behind the vehicle per image below.

 Achtung Kamper recommend the Yakima Full Swing – which has a 4 bike weight rating of 62 Kg but the maximum for a single bike of 18 Kg.